pluginpizza/hide-admin-icons/readme.txt

 2. Put the 'hide-admin-icons' directory in your WordPress plugin directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Hide Admin Icons.

+= Install Automatic Login from within WordPress =

+1. Visit the Plugins page within your dashboard and select ‘Add New’
+1. Search for ‘Hide Admin Icons'
+1. Activate Hide Admin Icons from your Plugins page

+= Install Hide Admin Icons manually =

+1. Add the ‘hide-admin-icons’ folder to the /wp-content/plugins/ directory
+1. Activate the Hide Admin Icons plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==

 * 2.0.0 Remove support for legacy WordPress installs.
 * 1.4 Adds support for the [MP6](http://wordpress.org/plugins/mp6/) plugin
 * 1.3.3 Fixed incorrectly hidden navigation menu icons on narrow screens.